DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...Got it.
 Still, outside of the shower room, you shouldn't be without towel.
-If someone besides me would see your back, it would be really bad.
+If someone besides me would see your back, it would be really bad, you know?"

-While holding back on telling her to not flash her ass before him, Kai puts shower room's towel onto her shoulder.
+While holding back on telling her to not flash her ass before him, Kai puts bath towel onto her shoulders.
-_TL Note:_ I'm a bit unsure about last sentence `俺にお尻が見えないように。そう言いたい気持ちをこらえ、シャワールームに備えつけのバスタオルを彼女の肩にかけてやる`

-"Well, I'll step out then.
+"Well then, I'll step out.
-Take shower and wait for me."
+Finish shower and wait for me."

 "Ok!
 Return quickly!"